The GUARDIAN Trial

 Inclusion Criteria

-• ≥45 years old - Scheduled for major noncardiac surgery expected to last at least 2 hours; - Having general endotracheal, neuraxial anesthesia, or the combination; - Expected to require at least overnight hospitalization; - Are designated ASA physical status 2-4 (ranging from mild systemic disease through severe systemic disease that is a constant threat to life); - Chronically taking at least one anti-hypertensive medication; - Expected to have direct blood pressure monitoring with an arterial catheter; - Cared for by clinicians willing to follow the GUARDIAN protocol; - Subject to at least one of the following risk factors: - History of peripheral arterial disease; - History of coronary artery disease; - History of stroke or transient ischemic attack; - Serum creatinine >175 µmol/L (>2.0 mg/dl); - Diabetes requiring medication; - Current smoking or 15 pack-year history of smoking tobacco; - Scheduled for major vascular surgery; - Body mass index ≥35 kg/m2; - Preoperative high-sensitivity troponin T >14 ng/L or troponin I equivalent; defined as ≥15 ng/L (Abbott assay),73 19 ng/L (Siemens assay, [Borges, unpublished]), or 50% of the 99% percentile for other assays; B-type natriuretic protein (BNP) >80 ng/L or N-terminal B-type natriuretic protein (NT-ProBNP) >200 ng/L
+1. At least 45 years old; 2.
+Scheduled for major noncardiac surgery expected to last at least 2 hours; 3.
+Having general anesthesia, neuraxial anesthesia, or the combination; 4.
+Expected to require at least overnight hospitalization (planned ICU admission is acceptable); 5.
+Are designated ASA physical status 2-4 (ranging from mild systemic disease through severe systemic disease that is a constant threat to life); 6.
+Expected to have direct intraoperative blood pressure monitoring with an arterial catheter; 7.
+Cared for by clinicians willing to follow the GUARDIAN protocol; 8.
+Subject to at least one of the following risk factors: 1.
+Age >65 years; 2.
+History of peripheral arterial disease; 3.
+History of coronary artery disease; 4.
+History of stroke or transient ischemic attack; 5.
+Serum creatinine >175 μmol/L (>2.0 mg/dl) within 6 months; 6.
+Diabetes requiring medication; 7.
+Current smoking or 15 pack-year history of smoking tobacco; 8.
+Scheduled for major vascular surgery; 9.
+Body mass index ≥35 kg/m2; 10.
+Preoperative high-sensitivity troponin T >14 ng/L or troponin I equivalent, defined as ≥15 ng/L (Abbott assay), 19 ng/L (Siemens assay, [Borges, unpublished]), or 25% of the 99% percentile for other assays - all within 6 months; 11.
+B-type natriuretic protein (BNP) >80 ng/L or N-terminal B-type natriuretic protein (NTProBNP) >200 ng/L within six months.

 Exclusion Criteria